sairaatta/conquer_chess/docs/rulebook/README.md

 11.3.2    During a game, a player is forbidden to have any electronic device not specifically approved by the arbiter in the playing venue.

-11.3.2.1    However, the regulations of an event may allow such devices to be stored in a player’s bag, provided the device is completely switched off.
+11.3.2.1    However, the regulations of an event may allow such devices to be stored in a player's bag, provided the device is completely switched off.
 This bag must be placed as agreed with the arbiter.
 Both players are forbidden to use this bag without permission of the arbiter.

 11.3.2.2    If it is evident that a player has such a device on their person in the playing venue, the player shall lose the game.
 The opponent shall win.
 The regulations of an event may specify a different, less severe, penalty.